Deep-MI/BrainPrint/README.md

                        necessary
 ```

-### As a python package
+### Usage as a Python package

 As an alternative to their command-line usage, the BrainPrint scripts can also
-be run within a pure python environment, i.e. installed and imported as a
+be run within a pure Python environment, i.e. installed and imported as a
-python package.
+Python package.

 Use `import brainprintpython` (or sth. equivalent) to import the package within
-a python environment.
+a Python environment.

 Use the `run_brainprint` function from the `brainprint` module to run an
 analysis: